myferr/passw/README.md

 # Passw.
 A Python library 🦄

 Passw is used for generating passwords using Python that I created!
-This password generator repo is more of a test of the library, I'm working on adding a bunch of cool features to Passw.
+I'm working on adding a bunch of cool features to Passw.

 Right now I have:
 * `passw.generate_password()`